 3. Journal writing looks different for each child.
 Some children will scribble, some will write random letters, and some will attempt to spell (see above).
 Check out my post about the early writing stages to see how journal writing looks for kids at different levels of development.

-How can we help young children find journal topics?
+How can we help young children find journal topics in preschool?

 3. We give children drawing prompts as needed.
 My Three wanted to write about Pete the Cat, but after trying to draw a cat he scribbled over the picture and wanted to quit.
 So I showed him, step by step, how to draw a cat’s head.